 A large software project is usually made up of many components.
 For the project to compile on the freelancer's PC, he has to have all the components.
 Giving all of your intellectual properties to someone in a different jurisdiction is a great and often unbearable risk.

-Luckily, a new ground-breaking and patented SkyBridge® Proxy DLL technology solves this problem.
+Luckily, a new ground-breaking SkyBridge® Proxy DLL technology solves this problem.

 Mary lives in Australia and Peter in the US.
 They work for different software companies.
 The two businesses are collaborating to develop a software application.
 Mary is coding component A and Peter component B.